Zack-John/active-directory-homelab/README.md

 Upon completion of this lab, you will have:

 - Created and configured two virtual machines from ISO images
-- Installed drivers and software using an installation media (guest additions)
+- Installed drivers and software using a (virtual) installation media (guest additions)
 - Assigned a static IP address, subnet mask, and DNS server address to an internal network adapter
+- Installed and configured RAS and DNS on Server 2019
-- Installed various roles and features using the Server Manager application
+- Installed and configured DHCP on Server 2019
 - Created an Active Directory domain, organizational unit (OU), and domain administrator account
-- Used a PowerShell script to generate ~1000 user accounts
+- Used a PowerShell script to automate user account generation

 <h2>Tools and Technologies Covered</h2>